 Chris Morton is a marcom/technical editor, author, proofreader, layout artist, and publisher who has been engaged in the general B2B/B2C, IT, infosec, and medical device realms for over 25 years.

-Having the Renaissance mind of an engineer, author, and artist, I follow in the footsteps of my forebears as an autodidact.
+Backstory—Having the Renaissance mind of an engineer, author, and artist, I follow in the footsteps of my forebears as an autodidact (an inherent family trait).

 I was tinkering with movable type when I was in short pants.
-In elementary school I was writing business letters to companies such as J. Walter Thompson—and getting results.
+In elementary school I was writing business letters to agencies such as J. Walter Thompson—and getting results.

 In AP English I got an A+ on my term paper about Sir Francis Bacon and the scientific method.
 Regarding thesis flow and organization, my teacher wrote on its cover page, "You have the mind of a lawyer."
 That and the grade were the only markings she had to make.

-Years later, periodical publishers informed me they loved my editorial submissions, as they could "publish them verbatim"
+Years later, publishers and marketing chieftains have repeatedly told me they love my submissions, as they can "publish them verbatim"

-My byline and cover stories have appeared in several periodicals .
+My byline and cover stories have appeared in several periodicals.
 Being an active member of its Windows and DOS beta testing programs in the late '80s, Microsoft chose me from a pool of 8,000 candidates to be a technical editor for three of its user guides, with over 100 of my edits being published in its Windows 3.1 manuals.
-And Que Corporation selected me as a technical editor for its book about CorelDRAW!, the popular vector graphics software.
+And Que Corporation selected me as a technical editor for its book about CorelDRAW!, the popular vector graphics software that competes with Adobe Illustrator.

 Professionally trained as a broadcaster, I began my career as a radio advertising salesperson